nntanh/Kubernetes_install_cluster_Vagrant/README.md

     vagrant up

 ##### Bootstrap stucking error
-In this step, we may stuck when each machine is bootstrapped because of [Hyper-V](#hyper-v-issue).
+In this step, we may stuck when each machine is bootstrapped because of **Hyper-V**.

 ![stucking error](/doc/images/stucking%20error.png)

-If you do all ways in [Hyper-V issue](#hyper-v-issue), press "Enter" button to trigger manual from VM GUI.
+If you do all ways in [Hyper-V issue](#hyper-v-issue) and still get this stucking, press "Enter" button to trigger manually from VM GUI.

 </details>